WebexCC-SA/US_LTRCCT-2296/docs/callback.md

     ### Edit the Callback node settings
     > Open the Callback node
     >
-    > Find teh Register callback to different location switch and turn it off
+    > Find the Register callback to different location switch and turn it off
     >
     ---